Traversing combinatorial 0/1-polytopes via optimization: Preliminaries

-For any predicate $P$ and any real-valued function~$f$ defined on the set of objects~$X$ satisfying the predicate~$P$, we write $\argmin[P(x)\mid f(x)]:=\argmin_{P(x)}f(x)$ for the minimizers of~$f$ on~$X$.
+For a predicate $P$ and a real-valued function~$f$ defined on the set of objects~$X$ satisfying the predicate~$P$, we write $\argmin[P(x)\mid f(x)]:=\argmin_{P(x)}f(x)$ for the minimizers of~$f$ on~$X$.
 This notation without subscripts is convenient for us, as the predicates we need are complicated, so printing these long expressions as subscripts would make the formulas too unwieldy.
 Our new notation is typographically `dual' to the minimum values $\min \{f(x)\mid P(x)\}$.